3DFace/tito/README.md

 ## Security

-`Tito` rely on `PHP_SAPI` constant to prevent execution from non-cli environment.
+`Tito` relies on `PHP_SAPI` constant to prevent execution from non-cli environment.
 There are no other restrictions.
 If you need more advanced policy, please implement it by yourself in your script.

 ## Tests